 - Best budget laptop for high school: HP Chromebook 14 (2020)

 - Best premium laptop for high school: Asus ZenBook 13 (2020)

 Why you should buy this: It packs plenty of power into a chassis that’s durable and light enough to carry back and forth from school — without breaking the bank.

 Who’s it for: Any student who wants a large, Full HD display for getting their homework done and wants the option of some faster graphics.

 If you’re looking for an all-around great laptop for your high school student, but don’t want to beg the bank for a loan, Acer’s Aspire 5 models fit the bill.
-This particular version offers a powerful array of features including an Intel Core i5 8th-gen processor, 8GB of RAM, and a sizable 512GB SSD that makes it difficult t0 run out of space.
-The display is a well-designed HD panel, and the battery can last for up to 9.5 hours.
-At 4.2 pounds, it’s also pleasantly lightweight for all these specs, and easy to tote from class to class as necessary.
+This particular version offers a powerful array of features including a Ryzen 5 4000 Series CPU, 8GB of RAM, and a sizable 512GB SSD that makes it difficult t0 run out of space (upgrades are also an option).
+The 15.6-inch display is a well-designed HD panel, and at 3.9 pounds, it’s also pleasantly lightweight for all these specs, and easy to tote from class to class as necessary.